deepakjadhav288/exam-timer-alert-system/README.md

 - **Create React App** - Build tooling
 - **CSS Custom Properties** - Theming
 - **Web APIs** - Notifications, Audio, Visibility

-## 📄 License

-MIT License - feel free to use this code for your own projects.

----

-Built with ❤️ as a coding challenge submission.